-Glare is a phenomenon caused by bright light sources or extreme brightness contrasts in someone’s field of vision.
+Glare is an occurrence caused by bright sources of light or excessive brightness contrasts in a person’s field of vision.

-Glare is most often caused by reflective surfaces and will be present around things like, windows, glossy magazine pages, computer screens, or incorrectly designed and installed lighting.
+Glare is usually caused by reflective surfaces and will appear around objects like windows, computer screens, glossy magazine pages, or improperly designed and installed lighting.

-There are two types of glare, direct glare and indirect glare.
+There are two kinds of glare, indirect glare, and direct glare.
 We’ll outline their differences below.

 Indirect Glare and Display Screen Equipment (DSE)

 These days, it would be extremely uncommon to find an office with only a few computers.
-And, despite being an indispensable tool, they do cause some problems.
+They are indispensable tools, but they do cause some issues.

-Computer screens can produce something called indirect glare due to their bright, shiny surfaces.
+Computer screens can create indirect glare owing to their bright, shiny surfaces.

 Unified Glare Rating (UGR) – Direct Glare

 As we discussed above, glare is a visual phenomenon that makes it difficult to see in bright light.
-There are two different varieties of glare, although they often overlap.
+There are two types of glare and they frequently overlap.

 Direct glare is the type that actively affects your vision in a negative manner.
 It’s also the type of glare that will make you shrink away or turn your head.

-This type of glare is measured by the Unified Glare Rating (UGR).
-UGR is the method that’s used to calculating glare from light fixtures, sunlight that penetrates through windows, and other bright lights.
+This type of glare is assessed by the UGR (Unified Glare Rating).
+This method is used to calculate glare from sunlight that penetrates through windows, light fixtures, and other bright lights.

-The UGR rating helps to determine how likely a light fixture is to cause visual discomfort to those in view.
-UGR classification ranges from 5 to 40 with 5 representing the least glare and 40, the most.
+UGR determines the likely visual discomfort a light fixture will cause to those in its view.
+The UGR classification has a range of 5 to 40.
+5 represents the least glare and 40 represents the most.

-However, if there are many elderly people in the area, we suggest a significantly lower UGR value of 16, specifically if they will be writing, reading, or performing typing activities.
+However, if there are many elderly people in the area, we recommend a UGR value of around 16, especially if they’ll be reading, writing, or typing.

 In addition to this uniformity needs to be equal to or higher than 0.10.
 Typically, the higher the illuminance levels of the ceilings and walls, the more comfortable people will be.

-Although it may have once been acceptable to decide how many lumens you wanted and then space fixtures around the room to achieve the desired light levels, that’s no longer the case.
+Even though it might have once been adequate to determine how many lumens you wanted and then space fixtures around the room to realize your desired light levels, that’s not the case anymore.